imnanxu/PartialHumanBrain_preprocessing/README.md

 ## II.
 Pipeline functions and scripts: ./partialbrain_preprocessing_pipeline2020_nx/
 ### 1. The main scrip to run: MainScript_server.m
-Please modified the necessary parameters in the Parameter Settings section to fit your data
+Please modified the necessary parameters in the $Parameter Settings$ section to fit your data

 ###  2. A post FC and histogram analysis also included: PostAnalysis_FCMap.m